Billy Lumley: Career

+Early career
-Born in Loughton, Essex, Lumley started his career as a youth player at Wolverhampton Wanderers, before joining the Glenn Hoddle Academy in Spain following his release in 2008.
-Glenn Hoddle commented on the player saying; "Billy impressed me as a goalkeeper with his all-round ability during the selection process" and "he not only demonstrated his vision and shot stopping prowess, but also his willingness to learn, something critical to his future success".

-In July 2009, he joined Brentford on trial, although was not offered a contract.
+Born in Loughton, Essex, Lumley started his career as a youth player at Tottenham Hotspur, and Wolverhampton Wanderers, before joining the Glenn Hoddle Academy in Spain following his release in 2008.Glenn Hoddle commented on the player saying; "Billy impressed me as a goalkeeper with his all-round ability during the selection process" and "he not only demonstrated his vision and shot stopping prowess, but also his willingness to learn, something critical to his future success".
+In July 2009, Lumley joined Brentford on trial, although was not offered a contract.
 Alongside eight other players, Lumley joined Conference National side Grays Athletic on 5 August 2009, before joining Conference North team Stafford Rangers.
+He made his debut for the club, starting the whole game, in a 4–1 win against Harrogate Town on 19 September 2009.
+Lumley made one more appearance for Strafford Rangers before leaving the club in November 2009.

-He had an unsuccessful trial at Swansea City in November 2009, before joining Northampton Town on non-contract terms on 23 December.
+Lamley had an unsuccessful trial at Swansea City in November 2009, before joining Northampton Town on non-contract terms on 23 December.
 Northampton manager, Ian Sampson claimed that Lumley was interesting a number of clubs and tried to sign him before he joined Wolves.
-He made his Football League debut on 20 February 2010 for Northampton Town in the 3–2 away loss to Crewe Alexandra.
+Lumley made his Football League debut on 20 February 2010 for Northampton Town in the 3–2 away loss to Crewe Alexandra.
+He made another appearance for the club (and his last) against Hereford United in a follow–up match and set up a goal for Adebayo Akinfenwa, in a 2–0 win.

 Lumley joined Conference South club Eastleigh in March 2010, making his debut against St Albans City on 6 March.
 His last game for Eastleigh was the 2–0 defeat to Woking on 5 April 2010.

 The following season, 2010–11, Lumley had a short spell at Isthmian League Premier Division club Billericay Town before moving to Jerez Industrial.
-In 18 appearances for Jerez he conceded 18 goals.
+In 18 appearances for Jerez, he conceded 18 goals.
+In March 2011, Lumley went on trial with AFC Bournemouth.
+His trial with the club was extended until the end of the 2010–11 season.
+However, AFC Bournemouth decided against signing Lumley.